-A ghost of a smile touched his lips. “‘Cause you know me.
-Gaming of some sort’s always been part o’ my life.”
+A ghost of a smile touched his lips.
+"Cuz you know me.
+Gaming's always been part o' my life."

 "They aren't so bad."
 Dre shrugged.
 "As for when I'm going back in...
 I kept my part of the deal, so Sidrie's gotta keep her word and gimme at least a few days with you and Kai.
 But if you really don't want me to play at all, then I won't.
 I'd rather be here with y'all."

-“So, who’s the girl?”
-Mom abruptly switched gears, brows raised, eyes focused on him.
+"So, who's the girl?"
+Mom abruptly switched gears, knowing brown eyes focused on him.